OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket-part-2-is-format-relevant/index.md

 Q2 & Q3 batters do well in Tests & ODI

-Q1 excel in T20I
+Q1 batters excel in T20I

-Q2 Bowlers do well in T20I
+Q2 bowlers do well in T20I

-Q1 Batters DONT do well in Tests & ODI
+Q1 batters DONT do well in Tests & ODI

-Q1 Bowlers DONT do well in Tests
+Q1 bowlers DONT do well in Tests

 Q4 batters DONT do well in ODI & T20I